Shish Kebab House chef Reina Wer moved to the United States during the Salvadoran civil war.

 It’s festooned with murals and affixed with wall sconces and the ceiling is painted like a cloudy blue sky.
-Service is attentive although, probably due to Shish Kebab House’s brisk take-out business, the food arrives tableside at a leisurely pace.
+Service is attentive although, probably due to Shish Kebab House’s brisk take-out business, the food arrives table-side at a leisurely pace.

-The restaurant’s cumin-spiced and cilantro-studded falafel ($6.50 for four pieces) are crispy on the outside and moist on the inside, and pair deliciously with the bright, tangy tahini sauce that accompanies the dish.
+The restaurant’s cumin-spiced and cilantro-studded Falafel ($6.50 for four pieces) are crispy on the outside and moist on the inside, and pair deliciously with the bright, tangy tahini sauce that accompanies the dish.

 The Super Combination #2 ($18.95), includes chicken, lamb, or beef oozie and two kafta kebabs.
 The oozie - rice mixed with meat - is herbed and potent, while red onions sprinkled with tangy sumac lighten the dish.

-Jordan’s national dish, mensaf ($17.95) — with origins in nomadic Bedouin cuisine — consists of a choice of lamb, beef, or chicken with rice, all topped with jameed, a fermented yogurt sauce.
+Jordan’s national dish, Mensaf ($17.95) — with origins in nomadic Bedouin cuisine — consists of a choice of lamb, beef, or chicken with rice, all topped with jameed, a fermented yogurt sauce.

-Pair your meal with a beverage from Shish Kebab House’s extensive wine, beer (try a Almaza from Lebanon or an Efes from Turkey), and mixed-drink menu.
+Pair your meal with a beverage from Shish Kebab House’s extensive wine, beer (try an Almaza from Lebanon or an Efes from Turkey), and mixed-drink menu.

-Diners looking for a lighter option would be wise to try the emhalabia ($3.25), a flan-like milk custard topped with honey and pistachios.
-You can also choose from vanilla or chocolate ice cream ($3.25) and Grecca cinnamon sticks ($3.75), pita tossed in a sweet cinnamon mixed and drizzled with honey.
+Diners looking for a lighter option would be wise to try the Emhalabia ($3.25), a flan-like milk custard topped with honey and pistachios.
+You can also choose from vanilla or Chocolate Ice Cream ($3.25), and Grecca Cinnamon Stix ($3.75) — pita tossed in a sweet cinnamon mixed and drizzled with honey.

-Shish Kebab House is located at 5855 E. Broadway Blvd. and can be reached at (520) 428-1492.
+Shish Kebab House is located at 5855 E. Broadway Blvd. and can be reached at (520) 745-5308.
 For more information, visit shishkebabhouseoftucson.com.